Beth Darnall

+A study of online delivered Empowered Relief(R) in patients with different types of chronic pain showed multidimensional benefits across a range of outcomes at 3 months post-treatment (compared to a usual care control group).
+In 2019, the Health and Human Services Pain Task Force cited Empowered Relief as being an important and promising solution to address the unmet need of broad scale access to behavioral pain care in the U.S. Empowered Relief(R) is being delivered by more than 1,000 certified instructors in 25 countries and in 7 languages.
+Tailored versions of Empowered Relief(R) have been created for people with injury/surgery, opioid use disorder, Veterans, and youth with pain.

 In 2018 she briefed the U.S. Congress on the opioid and pain crises, and in 2019 provided invited testimony to the FDA on iatrogenic harms from forced opioid tapering.
 Her work has been featured in Scientific American, NPR Radio, BBC Radio, and Nature.
 In 2018 she spoke on the psychology of pain relief at the World Economic Forum in Davos, Switzerland.
 Since 2019 she has served as Chief Science Advisor at AppliedVR, a virtual reality therapeutics company that published the first study reporting on at-home skills-based virtual reality for chronic pain treatment.
-Follow-on studies have included a randomized placebo-controlled trial of an 8-week home-based virtual reality program for chronic pain.
+Follow-on studies have included a randomized placebo-controlled trial of an 8-week home-based virtual reality program for chronic pain with clinical efficacy demonstrated to 24-months post-treatment.

 In 2020 Darnall was appointed a scientific member of the National Institutes of Health (NIH) Interagency Pain Research Coordinating Committee (IPRCC) by U.S. Health and Human Services Secretary Dr. Alex Azar.
 In 2020, she was appointed to the Centers for Disease Control and Prevention (CDC) opioid workgroup, a group that is charged with reviewing the scientific evidence for acute and chronic pain opioid prescribing guidelines and making recommendations on the planned 2021 CDC opioid prescribing guideline.
 In 2021 Darnall was elected to the Board of Directors of the American Academy of Pain Medicine.